-This is the best mode, when the results of your review with UNEEG EpiSight should only be accessed from your local PC.
+This is the best mode, when the results of your review with the UNEEGTM EpiSight Analyzer should only be accessed from your local PC.
 Only one user at a time can then access the results.
 You can leave the file name at the default value or select a personalized name.

-Network storage - Accessible by multiple users simultaneously

-This is the best mode, when you want to access the results of your review with UNEEG EpiSight from several PCs in your network.
-With this option several users can access the results at the same time.
+Network storage - Accessible by multiple users simultaneously access the results at the same time.
 If you want to use this option, you will need a dedicated database server.
-UNEEG EpiSight supports the database systems MySQL and MS SQL server over ODBC.
+The database systems supported are MySQL and MS SQL server over ODBC.
 Please contact your IT administrator to set up such a database system.